 Albert Latner was a first-generation Canadian delivering newspapers and dabbling in other small business before he married his love, and confidante, Temmy Latner.
 While he was still in law school, Temmy became pregnant.
 Albert dropped out and started working for his father-in-law’s small construction company.
 Along with Albert’s business partners, Greenwin Construction remade the face of Toronto.
 During the post-World War Two boom, Greenwin built planned suburbs, single family homes, apartments, and public housing.
 It also developed major commercial centres like the Yonge-Eglington Centre.
 Albert’s two sons now run Shiplake, another significant player in Toronto real estate.

 Albert Latner was a patron of the arts.
 He collected art and supported Toronto theatre.
 The family established the Albert and Temmy Latner Family Foundation, which supports hospitals, schools and charitable foundations in Toronto.
-Canadian Business estimates the family fortune at $1.12 billion.
+Canadian Business estimated the family fortune at $1.1 billion in 2017.

 This just proves that toys are not child’s play.
 Ronnen Haray has made a whole lot of money with them.
 It all began in 1994 when Ronnen Harary, with partners Anton Rabie and Ben Varardi, launched the Spin Master toy company with just $ 10,000.

 The company first launched a Chia Pet-like toy called the Earth Buddy.
 They then went on to launch many other toys and gained recognition for its innovation.
 They developed Devil Sticks, and signed licensing deals including the Wiggles, and developed Air Hogs.
 Then, after years building successful toy launches, they developed Bakugon in 2007.
 It was a worldwide toy and entertainment phenomenon.